Research and Development

-Integrated IT Platform for Service Based Business Models for OEMs (SBBM)
+Integrated IT Platform for Service-Based Business Models for OEMs (SBBM) - Research and Development

-With this research project Signifikant will cooperate with KTH Royal Institute of Technology to bring forward the next generation aftermarket IT-support.
-The project is partly funded by the Swedish government institution Vinnova.
-The aim is to support OEMs transforming into a service based business model through creating a “google analytics” for manufacturing products.
+With this research project, Signifikant will cooperate with KTH Royal Institute of Technology to bring forward the next generation of aftermarket IT support.
+The research and development project is partly funded by the Swedish government institution Vinnova.
+The aim is to support OEMs transforming into a service-based business model through creating “google analytics” for manufacturing products.

-The project started in the fall 2014 and was completed in 2016.
+The project started in the fall of 2014 and was completed in 2016.

 For more information please contact Mattias Löfstrand (email@example.com)

-The purpose of this project was to develop and verify an IT-platform to support manufacturing industry in transition from conventional business model (i.e., product sales) to the emerging service based business model, where OEMs offer their products as a part of an extended service.
-The project delivered a complete IT-platform supporting medium sized export industries to be more competitive and innovative in their service offerings, helping them to deliver their products as services.
+The purpose of this project was to develop and verify an IT platform to support the manufacturing industry in transition from a conventional business model (i.e., product sales), to the emerging service-based business model, where OEMs offer their products as a part of extended service.
+The project delivered a complete IT platform supporting medium-sized export industries to be more competitive and innovative in their service offerings, helping them to deliver their products as services.

-The project involved four parties; Signifikant for the IT platform, KTH for research, PDS Vision UK for cloud support and Gorenje for real case testing.
-Product development approach used was based on best practices for software development.
+The project involved four parties; Signifikant for the IT platform, KTH for research, PDS Vision UK for cloud support, and Gorenje for real case testing.
+The product development approach used was based on best practices for software development.
 This incorporated lean (and agile) software development with a cross-functional team of experienced developers, and adaptive planning.

 Resource Efficient Circular Product Service Systems (ReCiPSS)

-The European Commission supports industry in large scale implementation of Circular Manufacturing Systems – a drive towards a stable circular economy.
-Two industrial large scale demonstrators of the Automotive and the White Goods industry are involved in the project.
+The European Commission supports the industry in large-scale implementation of Circular Manufacturing Systems – a drive towards a stable circular economy.
+Two industrial large-scale demonstrators of the Automotive and the White Goods industry are involved in the project.
 ReCiPSS is co-funded by the European Commission’s Horizon 2020 research and innovation programme.
 The project brings together 13 partners, including Signifikant Svenska AB, from 8 countries and will be coordinated by the KTH Royal Institute of Technology, Sweden.

 Innovations expected from the project:

-Signifikant focussed efforts on developing circular tools and ict platform that will allow data exchange to track usage and remote monitoring of Gorenje gospodinjski aparati d.d’s washing machines.
+Signifikant focussed efforts on developing circular tools and ICT platforms that will allow data exchange to track usage and remote monitoring of Gorenje gospodinjski aparati d.d’s washing machines.

 Read more: https://www.recipss.eu/

-Material Passport: A digital platform for manufacturing industry to implement Circular Production Systems (CEPort)
+Material Passport: A digital platform for the manufacturing industry to implement Circular Production Systems (CEPort)

-Produktion2030 is a strategic innovation programme supported by Vinnova, the Swedish Energy Agency and Formas.
+Produktion2030 is a strategic innovation programme supported by Vinnova, the Swedish Energy Agency, and Formas.
 The goal is to ensure that Sweden remains a competitive manufacturing nation.
-Along with KTH, Dometic Group AB amongst others, Signifikant will participate in a pre study to assess the applicability of the concept of ‘material passport’ in the manufacturing industry. the project aims to lay a foundation to develop a digital platform that can enable generating material passports to facilitate implementation of Circular Production Systems.
-The platform will establish connection between different value chain actors and enable them to share product and material information throughout multiple lifecycle of products.
+Along with KTH, Dometic Group AB amongst others, Signifikant will participate in a pre-study to assess the applicability of the concept of ‘material passport’ in the manufacturing industry.
+The project aims to lay a foundation to develop a digital platform that can enable generating material passports to facilitate the implementation of Circular Production Systems.
+The platform will establish a connection between different value chain actors and enable them to share product and material information throughout multiple lifecycles of products.

-This work has received funded from the strategic innovation program Production 2030 supported by VINNOVA, Swedish Energy Agency and Formas.
+This work has received funds from the strategic innovation program Production 2030 supported by VINNOVA, Swedish Energy Agency, and Formas.